wvenialbo/CVIP-Operator/README.md

   to extend the operator functionality.

-In the operator predicate you just created, you may encapsulate any existing OpenCV method, or implement your operation algorithm.
+In the operator predicate you just created, you may encapsulate any existing OpenCV method, or implement your own operation algorithm.

 To illustrate this, let's define an image color/intensity inverter operator.